CedarvilleCS/CedarLogic/README.md

 6. Right click on the `Package` target to create a new installer in the `build` directory.

 7. There is now a CedarLogic installer executable in the `build` directory.

+# Version Summaries.

+Run `git tag` to view all the tagged versions of CedarLogic.

+v2.2017.01.16 - Buggy first release with busses. v2.2017.01.18 - Fixed bugs.
+v2.2017.05.02 - Borken version with lots of good, but enough bad to warrant abandonment. v2.2018.01.26 - Branch from v2.2017.01.18, stable bus support with an installer and file associations.